 Blackspot Manager is a forecasting model for ascochyta blight (synonym: blackspot) of field peas.
 It can be used by agronomists and growers to help identify the best balance between early sowing and potential yield loss from ascochyta blight.
 Windborne ascochyta spores are released from infected stubble early in autumn, with timing depending on summer and autumn rain.
 Disease can lead to significant crop losses when the emergence of sown field peas coincides with spore release.
 Blackspot Manager calculates when the majority of ascochyta spores (~60%) have been released from field pea stubble and risk of infection is reduced to a low level.

-DAFWA Crop Disease Forecasts 2017 contains predictions of low, medium or high blackspot risk for sites in NSW, SA, VIC and WA over fortnightly periods.
-These forecasts are dependent on a rain event each week of at least 3.5 mm.
-If no rain occurs then the risk remains the same as in the first week of the forecast period.
-Growers can decide to delay sowing field peas until their region is designated as a low risk for blackspot, or if sowing at a high risk time, they can plan a foliar fungicide program to reduce the severity of blackspot in their crops.
+DPIRD Crop Disease Forecasts 2018 are updated each week and contain predictions of blackspot risk (rated as low, medium or high).
+The forecast risk will decline if there is 3.5mm or more of rain each week.
+If no rain occurs then the risk for the forecast period will remain the same as in the first week.
+Growers can decide to delay sowing field peas until their region is designated as a low risk for blackspot, or if sowing when risk is high, they can plan a foliar fungicide program to reduce the severity of blackspot in their crops.

 The optimum agronomic sowing window for field peas in each of the districts is also shown alongside the forecasts.

-Blackspot Manager is produced by the Department of Agriculture and Food Western Australia (DAFWA) and predictions are made for field pea crops in New South Wales, South Australia, Victoria and Western Australia.
+Blackspot Manager is produced by the Department of Primary Industries and Regional Development (DPIRD) as part of the GRDC National Pathology Decision Support project, and predictions are made for field pea crops in New South Wales, South Australia, Victoria and Western Australia.
 Forecasts are regularly updated from April through June, each year.
-You can also subscribe to the free SMS blackspot alert service.
-Text ‘Blackspot’ with you name and nearest weather station or location to 0475 959 932.
+You can also subscribe to the free SMS blackspot alert service by texting ‘Blackspot’ with your name and nearest weather station or location to 0475 959 932.

 View the latest Blackspot Manager forecast for South Australia here.